In this article, you’ll learn the pros of spray foam roofing, such as:

 Costs

 Did you know spray foam can be installed over most existing roof systems?
 This can reduce tear-off costs.
-It’s also good for the environment as you aren’t contributing to landfills.
+It’s also good for the environment, as you won’t be contributing to landfills.

-And since spray foam roofs can be recoated after their warranty expires, they are a better long-term cost play.
+Spray foam roofs can be recoated after their warranty expires, making them a better long-term cost play.

 A foam roof can be recoated (or renewed) for 33% – 50% of the installation costs.
 On a traditional roof that needs to be torn off and replaced after the warranty expires, the cost is 100% of the installation cost.